cyst on balls

 No Treatment

 If the scrotum cysts are small and cause no discomfort, you can leave them untreated, and they won’t cause any harm.
-However, if the cyst in the head of the epididymis increases in size and causes discomfort, doctors advise medical management for such epididymal cysts.
+However, if the cyst in head of epididymis increases in size and causes discomfort, doctors advise medical management for such epididymal cysts.

 Medication

-When cyst on the testicle or scrotal cyst develop due to infections, medication plays an essential role in the management of the condition.
+When cyst on testicle or scrotal cyst develop due to infections, medication plays an essential role in the management of the condition.
 Common medications include antibiotics and pain relievers to manage the symptoms and prevent complications.

 Surgery